-(1) The building's outer envelope and utility systems with a significant impact on the building's energy performance must ensure that the total energy consumption of the building corresponds to the climatic conditions of its location and to the purpose of its use.
-[RT I, 30.06.2020, 9 - entry into force 01.07.2020]

-(2) Measures have to be taken to improve the energy performance of the building, taking into consideration the following conditions:

-1) the energy performance may not be achieved in a manner that would adversely affect the building's indoor climate and the building's conditions of use;

-2) different options have to be weighed and cost-effective solutions have to be preferred;

-3) when renovating a utility system with a significant impact on the building's energy performance, the optimum performance of such a system has to be ensured.

-(3) A prerequisite for the optimum performance of a utility system is the appropriate choice of the system and of the equipment, their appropriate installation, setup and check and, where necessary, the employment of a smart measuring system.

-(4) The energy audit is performed in order to obtain requisite knowledge concerning the energy consumption profile of a building or group of buildings, of an industrial or commercial process or installation or of specific services.
-The energy audit identifies cost-effective energy saving opportunities and quantifies the corresponding savings; an audit report is drawn up based on its results.

-(5) The Minister in charge of the policy sector enacts, by regulation, requirements for the energy audits of buildings and for the methodology of calculating the energy performance of buildings.
+- (1) The building's outer envelope and utility systems with a significant impact on the building's energy performance must ensure that the total energy consumption of the building corresponds to the climatic conditions of its location and to the purpose of its use.
+[RT I, 30.06.2020, 9 - entry into force 01.07.2020] - (2) Measures have to be taken to improve the energy performance of the building, taking into consideration the following conditions: - 1) the energy performance may not be achieved in a manner that would adversely affect the building's indoor climate and the building's conditions of use; 2) different options have to be weighed and cost-effective solutions have to be preferred; - 3) when renovating a utility system with a significant impact on the building's energy performance, the optimum performance of such a system has to be ensured.
+[RT I, 30.06.2020, 9 - entry into force 01.07.2020] - (3) A prerequisite for the optimum performance of a utility system is the appropriate choice of the system and of the equipment, their appropriate installation, setup and check and, where this is needed, the employment of a smart measuring system. - (4) The energy audit is performed in order to obtain requisite knowledge concerning the energy consumption profile of a building or group of buildings, of an industrial or commercial process or installation or of specific services.
+The energy audit identifies cost-effective energy saving opportunities and quantifies the corresponding savings; an audit report is drawn up based on its results. - (5) The Minister in charge of the policy sector enacts, by regulation, requirements for the energy audits of buildings and for the methodology of calculating the energy performance of buildings.